EthanMerrill/100-Days-of-Code/journal.md

 # 72

 I Made It!
 I arrived at the React Section.
 I kind of want to save it till tomorrow actually.
 After spending so much time in Javascript, this front end libraries certification is flying by so far.
+Attended a react conference as an intro to react this afternoon.

+# 73

+Working my way through the react module.
+So far things are fairly easy.
+I also listened to a presentation from the founder of next.js at the react conference.
+His talk was thoroughly over my head.

+# 74

+Kept trucking on React.
+State is very confusing.
+It seems like a lot of steps to bind a function and modify state.

+# 75

+Today I plan to:
+- [x] finish React Module
+- [ ] debug trading algo

+Finished today off with some intro videos on Redux.
+Its a state management system which is *really* confusing.

+# 76

+- [ ] finish the Redux module
+- [x] debug trading algo

+# 77
+ I switched over to degugging the trading also again.
+It was overwritting the record of the portfolio with nan values.
+It is a real pain to fix and debug at this point.
+I also spent a lot of time trying to get the vm to automativally use the latest docker image in my repository.
+This is the last part of my CI/CD toolchain, and I just couldn't make it work.
+In the vm options (google compute) I set the directory of the built docker image like so: `gcr.io/backtestalgov1/github.com/ethanmerrill/tradingalgoexperimentation@sha256:xyzxyzxyzxyz` in the container image field of the compute engine instance.
+I should be able to use the latest image in the `gcr.io/backtestalgov1/github.com/ethanmerrill/tradingalgoexperimentation` directory by appending a `:latest` tag. the script for building the docker images automatically appends the latest tag to the most recently built image.
+However when I use : `tradingalgoexperimentation:latest` it doesn't work...
+- [ ] finish the redux module

+# 78
+I need to finish the Redux module today.
+Redux makes little send=se and its discouraging.
+- [ ] finish the redux module
+    These final sections of the Redux module teach state immutability
+- [ ] finish React and Redux module (the last of the front end libraries certification!!)